 2 Beech Mountain ResortBeech MountainSee on map

 Longest run: 1 mile.
-Lifts include four doubles, a quad and a high-speed quad with a panoramic vista.
-With a village ice rink and the Beech Mountain Adaptive Snowsports Center for kids and adults with disabilities.
+Eight total lifts include two doubles, four quads and two carpet conveyers.
+With a village ice rink and the Beech Mountain Resort Ski & Ride School's lessons for kids and adults.

 3 Cataloochee Ski Area